 Imagine a highway, one with 20 lanes.
 And now imagine you are sitting in the middle of this 20-lane highway.
 Pretty scary, huh?
-Not if this highway is the one in Naypyidaw, the capital of Myanmar.
+Not if this highway is the one in Naypyidaw, the capital of Myanmar/ Burma.
 On this highway, you can easily walk around, sit down or take some pictures.
 And you will realize that also the rest of the capital seems quite abandoned.
-But what is the reason for this emptiness?
+But let’s check the reasons for this emptiness?

 - Size of 7054km²